 I’m a designer.
 He’s a developer.
 While we share opposite skill sets in a traditional sense (I make things pretty, he makes them work) we do share a lot of the same big opinions and perfectionist tendencies.
 It makes things interesting.

 We no longer work together.
 Two years ago Dave found another opportunity, and then another where he’s at now, happily.

 So that’s how we met.
 I guess you could say that meeting your significant other at work isn’t always the worst thing in the world.
-In fact for us, it worked out pretty damn well.
+In fact, for us, it worked out pretty dang well.

 How did you meet your significant other?
 If you don’t have one, how did you meet your… significant pet? ;)